 Apologies one and all for a lack of recent musings – it’s all due to a new arrival in the household which has meant my waking (and sleeping) hours are completely dominated by bottle feeding sessions and nappy changes – yes a little bambino has arrived.
-Give her about 18 years and she’ll be playing for… Read more »
+Give her about 18 years and she’ll be playing for England.

 For what I am about to say may I be struck down from above…but I am glad that this Ashes series is at an end.
 Quite simply Australia have played far better than the sum of their individual parts and England have been, for the large part, absolutely diabolical.
-As sure as night follows day… Read more »

 With a ruthless determination and a killer instinct worthy of a wolf chasing a wounded deer, Australia duly completed the rout of a demoralised England this morning.
-England simply haven’t turned up this series and a rejuvenated Australia have preyed on every weakness and every failing to humiliate what is still a pretty good side.… Read more »

 In a refreshingly candid interview Australian captain Michael Clarke has announced the England starting 11 for the first Ashes test.
 We’re not sure it’s a good thing that he seems to know the team, but the team he listed is the team we would have picked ourselves, so it could be just intelligent guesswork.

 One of the things that surprised me during the series was how the pundits compared the respective wicket keepers — with Brad Haddin getting a pretty good press, whilst Matt Prior got a slightly negative overall rating.
 From what I saw I didn’t think there was much to pick between them, so I thought I’d see how the numbers stack up.
 I figured I might as well do the same for the rest of the sides and see if a team of the series emerges that reflects how well individuals have played.